PECE-project/drupal-pece/profiles/pece/modules/contrib/profile2/README.txt

 These options are mutually exclusive, but are set per profile type, so different profiles can display in different ways.

+If mode 1 is chosen, there is an addtional option to allow the profile title to be edited directly in the profile edit form.
+In this case, the profile title is displayed directly, and overrides the generated title described above.

 Installation
 -------------